healthchecks/healthchecks/templates/docs/measuring_script_run_time.md

-The run IDs must be in a specific format: they must be UUID values in the canonical textual representation (example: `728b3763-ea80-4113-9fc0-f49b3adf226a`, note no curly braces, and no uppercase characters).
+The run IDs must be in a specific format: they must be UUID values in the canonical textual representation (example: `728b3763-ea80-4113-9fc0-f49b3adf226a`, note no curly braces and no uppercase characters).

 The client is free to pick run ID values randomly or use a deterministic process to generate them.
 The only thing that matters is that the start and the success pings of a single job execution use the same run ID value.

-Below is an example shell script which generates the run ID using `uuidgen` and makes HTTP requests using curl:
+Below is an example shell script that generates the run ID using `uuidgen` and makes HTTP requests using curl:

 ```bash